Estimate Time4 min

 3. Compare flying and driving costs

 In the past, it's typically been cheaper to drive your own car than fly.
-But today's high gas prices may change the equation.
+But today's higher gas prices may change the equation.
 You can calculate your estimated gas expenses by multiplying your car's average miles per gallon by the total length of the trip, and then multiply that by the cost of gas.
 Keep in mind, too, that gas in certain states may be more expensive than others.
-For example, California gas can be about $1.70 more expensive per gallon than the national average.5

 4. Skip the rental car